Partial Domain Adaptation without Domain Alignment: Experiments

 \subsubsection{Datasets for PDA}

 We first evaluate the performance of IDSP on the widely-adopted PDA benchmarks, i.e., \emph{Office-31} and \emph{Office-Home}.
 The details of the datasets are given as follows:

 \textbf{Office-31} \cite{saenko2010adapting} contains 4652 images with 31 categories in three visual domains including Amazon(A), DSLR(D) and Webcam(W).
-For the setting of PDA, we follow the same splits used in recent PDA studies \cite{cao2018partial,cao2018partialCVPR}.
-Specifically, the target domains only contain 10 categories, which is shared with Caltech-256.
+For the setting of PDA, we follow the same splits used in recent PDA studies \cite{cao2018partial,cao2018partialCVPR} and the target domains only contain 10 categories, which is shared by \emph{Office-31} and \emph{Caltech-256}.

 \textbf{Office-Home} is released at CVPR’17 \cite{venkateswara2017deep}, which contains 65 different objects from 4 domains including 15588 images: Artistic images (Ar), Clipart images (Cl), Product images (Pr) and Real-world images (Rw).
 Reference to the PDA setting in recent studies \cite{cao2018partial,cao2018partialCVPR}, the first 25 categories (in alphabetical order) are taken as the target categories, while the others as the source private categories.\\